 - Ability to meet deadlines, prioritize, and perform a wide variety of tasks, over the course of the workday.

-- Motivation, enthusiasm, and willingness to learn.
+- Motivated, enthusiastic, and willing to learn.

 Interns must be willing to work at least 20 hrs/week for the duration of the internship.
 While the internship is unpaid, the Global Justice Center is willing to assist students in obtaining school credit or outside funding for the internship.